z03h/ext-reactions/README.md

-# Reaction Command extension
+# Reaction Commands Extension
-Extension to discord.py Bot that adds reaction commands.
+Extension to discord.py Bot that adds reaction based commands.

 I'll finish this eventually and ~~document it somewhere maybe~~.